sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 ### Questions

-`questions.html` should be the first page the user see when you run `flask_app.py`.
-This page should have a text field for the user's name, age, and favorite NINJA.
-To do this, you will need to create an html form.
+`questions.html` should be the first page the user see when they run `flask_app.py`.
+This page should have a text field for the user's name, age, and favorite NINJA as well as a submit button.
+To do this, you will need to create an HTML form.

->If you are unfamiliar with forms, check out [here](http://www.w3schools.com/html/html_forms>.asp) and [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form)
+>If you are unfamiliar with forms, check out [here](http://www.w3schools.com/html/html_forms>.asp) and [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form) for examples

 ### Response

 `response.html` should display the information the user entered.
 This is where the rendering pages with variables section will come in handy.
-This means that you have to understand sending data from the html form as well as actions and methods in order to create a functioning submit button.
+This means that you have to understand sending data from the HTML form as well as actions and methods in order to create a functioning submit button.

->For information about sending data, actions, and methods, check out [here](https://www.tutorialspoint.com/flask/flask_http_methods.htm) and [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_and_retrieving_form_data).
+>For information about sending data, actions, and methods, check out [here](https://www.tutorialspoint.com/flask/flask_http_methods.htm) and [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_and_retrieving_form_data) for further explanations

 In order to render the information from the form, you need a way to access the form data.
 In order to access the inputs, you must use the request object which you can read about [here](http://flask.pocoo.org/docs/1.0/quickstart/#the-request-object).